I take this opportunity to mention the Watchtower study of today March 15 –

 outraged the spirit of undeserved kindness with contempt."
 (Matt.
 23:33; Mark 3:29;

 Heb.
-10:29) Jehovah and Jesus are the ones who determine whether someone has
+10:29) It is Jehovah and Jesus who judge whether someone has

 not accept the love of the truth that they might be saved. . . but took pleasure